 Are there any LeadGibbon discount codes?

 There are no working LeadGibbon discount codes or coupon codes that I could find.
 If you search for these on Google a lot of spammy coupon sites will come back, but none of the coupon codes that were returned worked for me.
-Among the coupon codes that were listed on other sites are KLE26BWK and www.leadgibbon.com, but these are not working for me as of August 2020.
+Among the coupon codes that were listed on other sites are KLE26BWK and www.leadgibbon.com, but these are not working for me now.

 What does the free plan on LeadGibbon get you?